biancaglez/MATH218/calendar.md

 permalink: /calendar/
 ---

-While I encourage you to discuss homeworks with your peers, you must submit your own answers and not simple rewordings of another's work.
-Furthermore, **all collaborations must be explicitly acknowledged at the top of your submissions**.

 ## Homework 0

 Homework 0 will not involve any content, it will merely be a practice run of the